Kingmotro/minepos-docker/README.md

 to update to a new version of minepos, run `docker-compose up -d --build` or `$ docker-compose build && docker-compose up -d`

 ## About this image.
-This uses php 7 fpm as its base
-nginx has been installed (Apache is not supported by MinePoS)
+This uses php:7-fpm-alpine as its base nginx has been installed (Apache is not supported by MinePoS)